z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-0.md

 We can do this by changing the values in the ```iDisplayStart``` and ```iDisplayLength``` parameters, until ```iDisplayStart``` is greater than ```iTotalRecords```.

-**Step 3**: Once we've done that, we need to query the remaining lists
+**Step 3**: Query the remaining lists

 This can be done by parameterizing the letter within the URL ```/browse/ajax-letter/l/{RIGHT HERE}/json/1```.
 However, we still haven't confirmed which values can be successfully passed to that position.
 That is our next lead for analysis.

 ***

-#### Querying the other lists
+### Querying the Remaining Data

 The only information left to gather before we can start coding is what values we can pass to the API endpoint to return the remaining lists.
 Given that our lists our organized alphabetically, we can logically reason that the remaining lists are retrieved by passing in the corresponding letter.
-This is easily confirmed by visiting plugging any letter and observing the results.
+This is easily confirmed by plugging in any letter and observing the results.

-Requesting ```https://www.metal-archives.com/browse/ajax-letter/l/Z/json/1?sEcho=1&iDisplayStart=0&iDisplayLength=500``` returns the first 500 bands beginning with "Z", confirming our theory.
-But what of bands that begin with a number or symbol?
+Requesting ```https://www.metal-archives.com/browse/ajax-letter/l/Z/json/1?sEcho=1&iDisplayStart=0&iDisplayLength=500``` returns the first 500 (or less) bands beginning with "Z", confirming our theory.
+But what of the bands that begin with a number or symbol?

 The answer to our question can be found in the navigation bar we spotted on our first pass of the web page.